Squid Game on Netflix: That ending explained and your burning questions answered

-Squid Game, the grim but intriguing Korean series about a murderous tournament of children's games, soon could top Bridgerton as Netflix's biggest show ever.
-It's a nine-episode series, and the tournament itself does wind its way to a bloody resolution.
-But that doesn't mean all our Squid Game questions were answered.
-Here's a look at seven burning questions viewers may have about the show.
+Squid Game, the grim but intriguing Korean series about a murderous tournament of children's games, could soon top Bridgerton as Netflix's biggest show ever.
+The tournament itself does wind its way to a bloody resolution.
+But that doesn't mean all our Squid Game questions got answered.
+Here's a look at eight burning questions viewers may have about the show.

-Warning: The following has huge spoilers for Squid Game, so if you haven't watched all the episodes, come back and read this after you are done.
+Warning: The following story includes huge spoilers for Squid Game, so if you haven't watched all the episodes, come back and read this after you're done.
 You really don't want to be spoiled for some of the plot twists.

 "I don't have well-developed plans for Squid Game 2," he told Variety.
 "It is quite tiring just thinking about it.
 But if I were to do it, I would certainly not do it alone.
 I'd consider using a writers' room and would want multiple experienced directors."